 - Barbecue sauce can contain Worcestershire sauce, but again there are ones without.

-- Refried bean, in concept, are vegan, except for the fact that they sometimes have lard.
+- Refried beans, in concept, are vegan, except for the fact that they sometimes have lard.
 Most major brands in regular supermarkets have a lard-free version, and definitely in health food stores, so make sure to check the label.
 My personal favorite is made by Trader Joe’s.
-If eating at a Mexican restaurant, be sure to double check with your server.
+If eating at a Mexican restaurant, be sure to double-check with your server.

 - Artificially red-colored foods, such as juices and candy, may contain carmine, which is made from crushed up red beetles and can also be listed as carminic acid, cochineal, or red dye No. 40.